devenkhatri/dt-n8n-workflow-backups/AI Photoshop/Combine Images Nanobanana.md

 # Workflow Analysis for Combine Images Nanobanana

 ## Description
-This workflow uses the Nano-Banana AI service to combine two input images based on a text prompt, then saves the resulting image to a specified Google Drive folder with a custom title.
+This workflow intelligently merges two images using AI (Nano Banana) based on a provided text prompt, then stores the result in Google Drive and returns a shareable link.

 ## Input Details
-Triggered by another workflow, it receives a text prompt, two Google Drive image file IDs, and a desired output image title.
+Triggered by another workflow, it receives a text prompt, two Google Drive file IDs for source images, and a title for the output image.

 ## Process Summary
-The workflow collects the two Google Drive image IDs and downloads the images.
-It uploads them to IMGBB to get public URLs, then sends those URLs along with the text prompt to the Nano-Banana AI service.
-It polls the AI service until the combined image is ready, downloads the result, and uploads it to a designated Google Drive folder using the provided title.
+The workflow downloads two images from Google Drive using their file IDs, uploads them to IMGBB to get public URLs, and sends these URLs along with a text prompt to the Nano Banana AI service.
+It polls Nano Banana until the combined image is ready, downloads the result, and uploads it to a designated Google Drive folder with the specified title.
+Finally, it constructs a response message with the file name and shareable Google Drive link.

 ## Output Details
-The AI-generated combined image is uploaded to Google Drive, and the workflow returns a message containing the file name and a link to the image in Google Drive.
+Returns a message containing the name and shareable Google Drive web link of the newly created combined image file.

 ## Tags
-AI Image Generation, Image Editing, Google Drive, Nano-Banana, Image Processing, Workflow Automation
+AI image generation, image editing, Google Drive, IMGBB, Nano Banana, workflow automation